thephpleague/csv/docs/9.0/reader/index.md

 <?php

 public Reader::getIterator(void): Iterator
-public Reader::getRecords(void): Iterator
+public Reader::getRecords(array $header = []): Iterator
-public Reader::supportsHeaderAsRecordKeys(): bool
 public Reader::getRecordPaddingValue(): mixed
 public Reader::setRecordPaddingValue(mixed $padding_value): self
 ~~~

 The `Reader` class let's you access all its records using the `Reader::getRecords` method.
-The method which accepts no argument, returns an `Iterator` containing all CSV document records.
+The method returns an `Iterator` containing all CSV document records.
 It will also:

 - Filter out the empty lines;
 - Remove the BOM sequence if present;